Lawn Sign Program

 - Do not park in or block residential driveways when dropping off your children at school

-- Do not use residential driveways to turn around in.
+- Do not use residential driveways to turn around.

-- Participate in the "walk-a-block" initiative by parking on a side-street adjacent to a school, and then walk the student to school.
+- Participate in the "walk-a-block" initiative by parking on a side-street adjacent to a school, and then walking the student to school.

 - Be a model citizen for your children and treat others' property as you would like your own to be treated

-Kiss and Ride programs are designated areas on the school property that are separate from school bus loading and unloading areas.
-Not all school sites are designed with a Kiss and Ride program, please check with your child's school for more information.
+Drop-off and pick-up zones are designated areas on the school property that are separate from school bus loading and unloading areas.
+Not all school sites are designed with a drop-off and pick-up zone, please check with your child's school for more information.

-Kiss and Ride programs can provide an alternative to parking on municipal streets or in school parking lots.
+Drop-off and pick-up zones can provide an alternative to parking on municipal streets or in school parking lots.

-Do not park or leave your vehicle unattended in the Kiss and Ride Area.
-Kiss and Ride areas are designed to ease congestion and keep traffic moving in the mornings and afternoons
+Do not park or leave your vehicle unattended in the drop-off and pick-up zone.
+Drop-off and pick-up zones are designed to ease congestion and keep traffic moving in the mornings and afternoons.

 Traffic Signs in School Zones